 [button text="request a consultation" link="https://kmrcommunications.com/consultation-request/"]

-Healthcare providers commonly believe that they wouldn’t make the ideal candidate for a PR campaign.
+Healthcare professionals and providers commonly believe that they wouldn’t make the ideal candidate for a PR campaign.
 They might think that their practice is too small, or that they don’t matter because they operate outside of a metropolitan area.

 But that’s not the case.

-If you practice in a suburban community, you may derive even more value from a PR campaign, since so many of your competitors likely believe this misconception.
+If you practice in a suburban community, you may derive even more value from a healthcare PR campaign, since so many of your competitors likely believe this misconception.
 Thus, there’s a significant opportunity to take advantage of an underutilized channel.

 Don’t worry about what you have or haven’t accomplished in your field.
-Leave that to your PR team.
+Leave that to your medical PR team.
 They’re the ones who have to find a way to tie in your expertise to the appropriate news story, trend, season, holiday, or controversy.

 It’s helpful to be an orator, but it is by no means a prerequisite to be a great guest.
 Personality is a much larger driving factor in opening doors and then booking repeat appearances.
 What producers and editors look for in a model candidate is simple: